James Moore (cyclist): Paris–Rouen – 1869, the first road race

 What bicycle did Moore ride in the Paris–Rouen race in 1869?
 There are two candidates and three or four accounts.
 Bonneville said that Moore was riding a Suriray bicycle specially built by Tribout, fitted with ball bearings, rubber tyres 48¼-inch and 15¾-inch wheels with metal rims.
 It was the first high bicycle, said Bonneville, overlooking the fact that he had elsewhere said the honour belonged to Vibert.
 The anonymous authors of the series 'Pioneers of the Cycle Industry' in Bicycling News said that Moore rode a heavy wooden Michaux fitted with solid rubber tyres which were secured to the wheel rims by means of sheet-iron braces screwed to the latter, and his machine embodied a type of ball bearing which had been more or less handmade by a Parisian manufacturer...

 In The World on Wheels, H. O. Duncan, wrote:

 'The machine ridden by James Moore in the Paris–Rouen race was manufactured in the prison of St-Pelagy, just outside Paris, under the direction of J. Suriray.
 Tribout (one of the best French racing men) was his foreman.
 H. W. Bartleet wrote: 'Moore won... on a Michaux bicycle with rubber tyres and ball bearings, the latter made (against the advice of Michaux) under Moore's own supervision, the balls being ground circular by prisoners in a Paris prison, who could not rebel at the hard work.

-Moore received a gold medal at the Compagnie Parisienne office on 21 November but it is not in the collection on show at Ely museum.
+Moore received a gold medal at the Compagnie Parisienne office on 21 November.